CloudAstro/MicroHack/03-developer-productivity-developer-velocity/solutionguide/01-How-to-get-up-to-speed-as-Developer-using-Cloud-Environment-Development-Solution.md

 **Then you need to setup the definition by giving the name, image and computing.
 Then click on "Create"**

-**Note!** You can create [custom images](https://learn.microsoft.com/en-us/azure/dev-box/how-to-configure-azure-compute-gallery) with preinstalled tools (out of the scope of this microhack)
+**Note!** You can create [custom images](https://learn.microsoft.com/en-us/azure/dev-box/how-to-configure-azure-compute-gallery) with preinstalled tools (in the next challenge) and use those for future similar projects.

 ![image](../images/solution1/8.png)